-Join the fight for free press and information in Indian Country!
+Join the fight for free press and information on Turtle Island!

 Tribal nations possess the inherent sovereignty to decide how they protect the freedoms of press and information.
 Although some do, the problem is that too many still do not.

 The Native American Journalists Association board of directors has formed a standing Free Press Committee, and has published resources for anyone seeking to create or expand press and information freedoms in their community.
-This resource page provides examples of tribes that decided to do just that – the Osage Nation and the Cherokee Nation.
+This resource page provides examples of tribes that decided to do just that – the Osage Nation, Cherokee Nation, Muscogee Nation and Confederated Tribes of the Grand Ronde.

 “Our hope for this free press page is to aid our NAJA tribal media outlets that struggle with bringing sunlight to their respective governments,” she said.
 “We know how hard our jobs are in bringing information to our communities.
 We hope the Free Press legislation examples provided by the Osage and Cherokee Nations can be utilized to support the free flow of news and information for our NAJA members.”